jeroenooms/opencpu-pages/_posts/2014-10-25-jsonlite-release-0-9-13.md

 #  0.918   0.027   0.944
 {% endhighlight %}

-So for this particular dataset, jsonlite is about 3.5x faster than `rjson` and about 12x faster than `RJSONIO` for encoding the data frame to a column JSON based format, on my machine.
+For this particular dataset, jsonlite is about 3.5x faster than `rjson` and about 12x faster than `RJSONIO` (on my machine) to generate column-based JSON.
+These differences are relatively large because 7 out of the 10 columns in the `diamonds` dataset are numeric.